Rationality for subclasses of 321-avoiding permutations: The Panel Encoding

 We refer to the three symbols $\etaleft{1}$, $\etaright{1}$, $\etaleftright{1}$ as \emph{decorated letters}, and in describing the construction also make use of one more decorated letter: $\etaleft{2}$.
 Specifically, we have

-(recall that $m$ is the maximum value of a letter in $w$) where each $p_i$ does not contain the symbol $\#$.
+(recall that $m$ is the maximum value of a letter in $w$) where none of the factors $p_i$ contains the punctuation symbol $\#$.
 The words $p_i$ are referred to as \emph{panel words}.
 Each panel word corresponds to a subword of $w$.
 More specifically, $p_k^{+k}$ is, after removal of the decorations from any letters, actually a subword of $w$, and together these subwords partition the letters of $w$.
 Therefore, ignoring the punctuation symbols, $\eta_c$ is an entry-to-entry mapping.
 The careful reader may note that all panel words of index greater than $m-c+1$ are empty by construction; these are recorded (with punctuation) merely for the sake of consistency.

 The construction is recursive: we extract the panel words from $w$ in order, starting with $p_0$, so it is convenient to consider also a sequence of \emph{remainder words} $r_0$, $r_1$, \dots, $r_{m-1}$ that represent the as-yet-unencoded letters of $w$.
 Each word $r_i$ is defined over the alphabet $\mathbb{P} \cup \{ \etaleft{1} \}$.